What to Bring

 Must Have:

-- Card not required, but know your full 9-digit number
+- Social Security Number — card not required, but know your full 9-digit number; some offices ask to see the card

 Claim Information